Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

 In Figures~\ref{fig-lengths}(a) - (d) we show the normalized bond length distributions for increasing values of stress applied along the armchair direction.
 In Figures~\ref{fig-lengths}(e) - (h), the applied load is along the zigzag direction and the stress increases from (e) to (h) too.
-When there is no stress, $\sigma=0$, at finite temperatures the distributions (not shown in this figure) are simply normal distributions with the variance linearly increasing with temperature (see Section~\ref{section-fittings} below).
+When there is no loading, $\sigma=0$, at finite temperatures the distributions are simply normal distributions with the variance linearly increasing with temperature (see Figure~\ref{fig-zero_stress_distros_variances}(a) below).
 Increased temperature leads to larger fluctuations in the lattice, resulting in a wider spread of the observed bond lengths.
-For the smaller values of stress presented in Figures~\ref{fig-lengths}(a) and (e), there is a slight skewing of the distributions, but as the stress is increased the single peak splits into two peaks which are gradually separated more and more as can be clearly seen at the lower temperatures.
+In the presence of uniaxial loading, for the smaller values of stress presented in Figures~\ref{fig-lengths}(a) and (e), there is a slight skewing of the distributions.
+As the stress is increased the single peak splits into two peaks which are gradually separated more and more as can be clearly seen from the plots corresponding to lower temperatures, due to the increased separation of the $A$ and $Z$ bond length values (see Figures 2 and 3 of Reference~\cite{ref-Kalosakas-Mat-2022}).
 However, the increase of temperature leads to the merging of these two peaks due to their broadening.
-The centers of the peaks correspond to the zero-temperature values of the two types of bond lengths for each different direction of the applied stress as given in Equations \eqref{eqn-ac-lengths-A} - \eqref{eqn-ac-lengths-Z} and \eqref{eq-zz-lengths-A} - \eqref{eq-zz-lengths-Z}.
+The centers of the peaks correspond to the zero-temperature values of the two types of bond lengths for each different direction of the applied stress as given in Equations \eqref{eqn-ac-lengths-A} - \eqref{eqn-ac-lengths-Z} and \eqref{eqn-zz-lengths-A} - \eqref{eqn-zz-lengths-Z}.